ronyb/jsystem-perfecto-repo/README.md

 # jsystem-perfecto-plugin
-Plugin for integration between JSystem and Perfecto Mobile's "Mobile Cloud"

 This repository consists of the following Java Maven projects:
 * **perfecto-mobile-browser** - A standalone Java application, implementing an SWT web browser which allows interacting with Perfecto Mobile's "Mobile Cloud" website.